Guide

 Key takeaways

-• Calculate accumulated depreciation using the straight-line method by subtracting salvage value from asset cost, dividing by useful life, then multiplying by the number of years owned to track total depreciation over time.
+• Calculate accumulated depreciation using the straight-line method by subtracting an asset's salvage value from its original cost, then dividing by its useful life to find the annual depreciation expense you can track over time.

-• Track accumulated depreciation with cloud accounting software to automate calculations and journal entries, ensuring accurate financial statements without manual spreadsheet errors as your business grows.
+• Use cloud accounting software to automate depreciation calculations and journal entries, so your asset values stay accurate and your financial statements reflect the true worth of what your business owns.

 What is accumulated depreciation?

-Accumulated depreciation is the total amount an asset has depreciated since you bought it.
-This running total shows how much value your asset has lost over time due to wear, tear, and aging.
-You'll find it on your balance sheet, where it reduces the original cost of your assets to reflect their current book value.
+Accumulated depreciation is the total amount an asset has lost in value since you bought it.
+This running total appears on your balance sheet, where it reduces the original cost of your assets to show their current book value.

 Tracking accumulated depreciation helps you:

-• Record accurate values: Show true asset worth on your financial statements
+• show accurate values: Display true asset worth on your financial statements

 For example: